webqit/quantum-js/README.md

 ### Stateful JS Lite

-It is possible to use a lighter version of Stateful JS where you want something *still* feather weight for your initial application load.
-The *Lite* version initially comes without the compiler and yet let's you work with Stateful JS ahead of that.
+It is possible to use a lighter version of Stateful JS (`10.8` kB min + gz) where you want something *further* feather weight for your initial application load.
+The Lite version initially comes without the compiler and yet let's you work with Stateful JS ahead of that.

 <details><summary>Load from a CDN</summary>